SAP-samples/teched2023-IN265/README.md

 ## User Data and Password

-In order to log into Advanced Event Mesh, you will use the email address and password for Advanced Event Mesh provided by the moderators.
+In order to log into Advanced Event Mesh, you can use the below email address with XXX replaced with your group number.

+handson_XXX@education.cloud.sap (e.g. handson_012@education.cloud.sap)

+The password will be provided to you by the moderators.

  ## Background Material